brianshumate/vaultron/README.md

 Vaultron uses the latest Consul and Vault OSS versions by default, so make sure that you have also installed the latest binaries for [Consul](https://releases.hashicorp.com/consul/), [Vault](https://releases.hashicorp.com/vault/), and [Terraform](https://releases.hashicorp.com/terraform/) locally, and that you have have [Docker](https://docs.docker.com/install/) installed as well.

-After doing so, it takes just 3 steps to form Vaultron:
+After installing prerequisites, it takes just 3 steps to form Vaultron:

 1. `git clone https://github.com/brianshumate/vaultron.git`
 2. `cd vaultron`